Rapidops

 • Compare their findings with other brands, read online reviews, and create a list of their probable products/brands.

-• Visit the brands' website stores to take a look at the price.
+• Visit the brands' website stores to take a look at the prices.

-• After their initial research, head into the brick and mortar unit to get the look and feel and try those features first-hand.
+• After their initial research, they should visit the brick-and-mortar unit to see and feel the features and try them out first-hand.

 • Interact with in-store customer agents and get more details on the key features and in-store offers.

 • From this point onwards, the pattern might change.
-They might go for an in-store purchase or might go back and decide to make an online purchase.
+They might make an in-store purchase or decide to make an online purchase.

 • They might approach the physical outlet for registering service or do it via email, chatbots, social media interactions, or a telephonic conversation.